 Yes.
-Like all dry running disc clutches, the 3D manual clutch will produce a slight amount of noise that is very similar to the noise that Ducati Sport Bike clutches make.
+Like all dry running disc clutches, the 3DME manual clutch will produce a slight amount of noise that is very similar to the noise that Ducati Sport Bike clutches make.
 When the clutch is disengaged, the friction disc outer tangs are able to rattle against the slots in the clutch basket which results in a rattling noise.
 The noise is completely normal.

-16. I'm trying to decide between a multidisc centrifugal racing clutch and the 3D Manual Clutch.
-Why is the 3D Manual Clutch better?
+16. I'm trying to decide between a multidisc centrifugal racing clutch and the 3DME Manual Clutch.
+Why is the 3DME Manual Clutch better?

-The modern centrifugal racing clutches are superbly designed and manufactured.
-They are completely adjustable in terms of the RPM they start engaging at which means that they can be tuned to engage at or near the RPM that peak torque is created.
-They can do this very consistently.
-However, no matter how well these centrifugal clutches are designed, they will never be able to convert the rotating energy of the flywheel and engine components into rear wheel torque and extra acceleration.
-It takes more skill to operate a manual clutch but, when mastered, will smoke a centrifugal clutch out of the gate every single time.
+Modern centrifugal racing clutches are superbly designed and manufactured.
+RPM engagement is completely adjustable, so they can be tuned to engage consistently at or near peak torque RPM.
+But by design, they can never fully convert all engine/flywheel energy into rear wheel torque.
+Although it takes more skill to operate, when mastered, a 3DME manual clutch kills a centrifugal clutch out of the gate every time.

 Centrifugal race clutches are only good for one thing: racing.
-They can be easily damaged or destroyed when in use for anything less that aggressive riding.
-The 3D manual clutch works equally as well on a 3hp mini bike as it does on a 15 horsepower race kart.
+They can be easily damaged or destroyed when in use for anything less than aggressive riding.
+The 3DME manual clutch works equally as well on a 3hp mini bike as it does on a 15 horsepower race kart.

 Lastly, as centrifugal clutches wear, the engagement speed changes.
 It takes pretty consistent adjustment and fine tuning to keep a centrifugal clutch engaging at ideal RPM.
 When the RPM can no longer be achieved through tuning, the clutch requires a lengthy and expensive rebuild that requires precision machining of many of the internal components.
-The 3D manual clutch on the other hand will engage at exactly the RPM you want it to no matter how worn out it gets.
+The 3DME manual clutch on the other hand will engage at exactly the RPM you dictate, no matter how worn out it gets.